cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

 ## Directory Structure

-The main files and related brief introductions are listed below.
+The main files and related brief introductions are listed below:

 ```sh
 jekyll-theme-chirpy/